Spencer Bailey

-Spencer Bailey (born August 18, 1985) is an American writer, editor, journalist, cultural commentator, and podcast host.
-He has written at length about architecture, art, culture, and design, among other subjects.
+Spencer Bailey (born August 18, 1985) is an American writer, editor, journalist, and podcast host.
+He is founder and editor-in-chief of The Slowdown and host of Time Sensitive.
+He previously served as editor-in-chief of Surface magazine.

 Early life

 Bailey was born and raised in Denver, Colorado.

 United Airlines Flight 232

 On July 19, 1989, a month before his fourth birthday, Bailey survived the crash landing of United Airlines Flight 232 in Sioux City, Iowa.
-His brother Brandon also survived the crash, but their mother, Frances, was one of the 112 passengers who died.
-Bailey's brother Trent and their father, Brownell, were not on the plane.
+His brother Brandon also survived, but their mother, Frances, was one of the 112 passengers who died.
+Bailey was in a five-day coma following the crash, and he has no memory of the event.
+Bailey's twin brother, Trent, and their father, Brownell, were not on the plane.

 Bailey is the subject of a famous photograph by Gary Anderson showing Lt.
 Colonel Dennis Nielsen carrying him to safety.
 A statue based on the picture is part of the Flight 232 Memorial in Sioux City's riverfront development.

+Bailey has said that surviving the crash has shaped his perspective on time and memory, recurring themes in his writing and interviews.

 Education

 Bailey graduated from Pomfret School in Pomfret, Connecticut, in 2004.
 He received a B.A. in English from Dickinson College in Carlisle, Pennsylvania, in 2008 and an M.S. in journalism from Columbia University Graduate School of Journalism in 2010.
 He wrote his Dickinson College thesis about Philip Larkin as a jazz poet.

 In 2009, he was a student in a fiction-writing seminar taught by Gordon Lish.
+He has credited the Lish workshop as "central to my journey as a writer and editor."